 Fralinger’s is a classic old-fashioned salt water taffy shop that was opened on the Atlantic City Boardwalk in 1884 by Joseph Fralinger.
 He began offering molasses-flavored salt water taffy by 1885, followed soon by the invention of a total of 25 flavors, the largest selection available in Atlantic City at the time.
 An astute marketer, he was also the first to pack his salt water taffy in 1-pound oyster boxes with souvenir decals to take home after a day at the beach and boardwalk.

 This is a replica of the original 1920s salt water taffy souvenir box filled with 1 pound of pulled individually wrapped stick-shaped pieces of salt water taffy.
-You can choose to fill the box with assorted flavors, choose-your-own variety, or pick a single flavor taffy from 13 different flavors.
+You can choose to fill the box with assorted flavors, choose your own variety, or pick a single flavor taffy from 13 different flavors.

 What to Look for in Salt Water Taffy

 Though salt water taffy originated in the Eastern United States, it’s also made in other places.
 If the history of salt water taffy as a celebratory treat at boardwalks on the Atlantic Ocean matters to you, choose a taffy made by a company located in one of those areas.
-There are, additionally, a number of manufacturers in other parts of the U.S. that make an excellent product, many of which have made a name for themselves without ever going near an ocean boardwalk.
+There are, additionally, a number of manufacturers in other parts of the U.S. that make excellent products, many of which have made a name for themselves without ever going near an ocean boardwalk.
 The more salt water taffy you eat, the more you’ll recognize the same names that stand for quality.

-The original salt water taffy was made by pulling and stretching the candy during the preparation process for a final product that had a specific texture: soft but slightly chewy.
+The original salt water taffy was made by pulling and stretching the candy during the preparation process for a final product that had a specific texture: soft, but slightly chewy.
 Many of the newer brands of salt water taffy are made by whipping the candy during the preparation process, which makes a softer texture that’s easier to bite.

-It’s usual practice to wrap pieces of salt water taffy individually, since they’re sticky and can become a big mess if each piece is not wrapped.
+It’s usual practice to wrap pieces of salt water taffy individually since they’re sticky and can become a big mess if each piece is not wrapped.

 Discovering a favorite salt water taffy flavor is part of the charm of what this candy’s all about.
-There’s a wide range of flavors in most brands of salt water taffy, so that after learning the basics, you can explore endlessly to find the special flavors you’ll love!
+There’s a wide range of flavors in most brands of salt water taffy so that after learning the basics, you can explore endlessly to find the special flavors you’ll love.

 Though salt water taffy is a fairly simple recipe based on a blend of sugar, cornstarch, corn syrup, glycerine, water, butter, salt, flavoring, and coloring, it may have other ingredients, depending on the manufacturer and the recipe.
-Always check for allergens, if it matters to you, unless the product specifies that it’s allergen-free.
+Always check for allergens if it matters to you, unless the product specifies that it’s allergen-free.

 What is salt water taffy?

 Salt water taffy is an iconic American candy that became popular in the early 1900s when it was made and sold by a few vendors on the Atlantic City Boardwalk.
 One of the vendors came up with a marketing scheme to package the candy in an attractive souvenir take-home box, and over time salt water taffy became an important part of a trip to the beach.
-It’s a soft, easily eaten candy with endless possibilities in terms of how many flavors can be invented.
+It’s a soft, easily eaten candy with seemingly endless possibilities in terms of how many flavors can be invented.